Post 5a-discontinuity function content-Part 2 of Practice problem-7-38- Discontinuity Functions

 It starts from this point.
 We have a slope until the maximum moment, which is 24,664 Lb.ft.
 This point is at x=11.1875 Ft.

-We have come to the end of our discussion on the practice problem.
-Thanks a lot
+We have come to the end of our discussion about 5a-Part 2 of Practice problem-7-38 Discontinuity Functions.

 The previous post is Part 1 of Practice problem-7-38 Discontinuity Functions.